-The experience of the Jews in Europe consisted of alternating periods of toleration and great persecution.
-For example, during the Crusades, beginning in 1095, Christians heading off to conquer Jerusalem often massacred the Jews nearby, especially in the Rhineland in Germany.
-Not long after the Magna Carta (1215), Jews were massacred and ultimately expelled from England in 1290 (an order that was not overturned until 1656).
+Historically, the experience of European Jews has consisted of alternating periods of toleration and persecution.
+Dating as far back as the era of the Roman empire, Jews faced persectutions.
+Later, just after the signing of the Magna Carta (1215), Jews were massacred and ultimately expelled from England in 1290 (an order that was not overturned until 1656).
 In 1254, Jews were expelled from France, with many settling in Germany or further east in Poland.
 In 1348, six hundred Jews were burned at the stake, and 140 children forcibly baptized in Basel, Switzerland.
 About 3,000 Jews were slaughtered in Prague, Czech Republic in 1389.
 In Vienna, Austria where Jews had lived since Roman times, 270 Jews were burned at the stake in 1421.
 The migration of persecuted Western European Jews toward the East brought the Yiddish language (a form of German written in Hebrew characters) to Eastern Europe.

 Jews had prospered in Spain after the expulsion of the Muslims, but that period of toleration was also short-lived.
 In 1492 (the same year that Christopher Columbus sailed for America), King Ferdinand and Queen Isabella and the Spanish Inquisition expelled approximately 200,000 Jews from Spain.
 Portugal followed suit in 1496.
 Those who stayed were forced to convert to Christianity or were sentenced to death.
 About 20,000 Jews were killed.
 Many Spanish Jews escaped to Northern Europe and the Middle East as a result of this persecution, forming communities known as “Sephardic” (or Spanish) Jewry.

 Above: Rome's Arch of Titus depicts soldiers returning after looting the Temple of Jerusalem